datopian/ckan-cloud-helm/QUICKSTART_PRODUCTION.md

 cca_kubectl logs -f $(cca_pod_name ckan)
 ```

-Once all pods are in Running state, deploy with replicas (2 replicas by default for both ckan and nginx):
+Once all pods are in Running state, do a full deployment

 ```
-cca_helm_upgrade --install --values /etc/ckan-cloud/${CKAN_NAMESPACE}_values.yaml
+cca_helm_upgrade -if /etc/ckan-cloud/${CKAN_NAMESPACE}_values.yaml
 ```

 ## Login to CKAN